JuliaPOMDP/POMDPs.jl/README.md

 ## Supported Packages

 Many packages use the POMDPs.jl interface, including MDP and POMDP solvers, support tools, and extensions to the POMDPs.jl interface.
-POMDPs.jl and all packages in the JuliaPOMDP project are fully supported on Linux and OS X. Windows is supported for all native solvers\*, and most non-native solvers should work, but may require additional configuration.
+POMDPs.jl and all packages in the JuliaPOMDP project are fully supported on Linux.
+OSX and Windows are supported for all native solvers\*, and most non-native solvers should work, but may require additional configuration.

 #### Tools:

-POMDPs.jl itself contains only the core interface for communicating about problem definitions.
-Most of the functionality for interacting with problems is actually contained in several support tools packages:
+POMDPs.jl itself contains only the core interface for communicating about problem definitions; these packages contain implementations of commonly-used components:

 |  **`Package`**   |  **`Build`** | **`Coverage`** |
 |-------------------|----------------------|------------------|